raelo24/Terraform-Azure/README.md

   tags                     = local.tags
 }
 ```
 The <a href="#service-plan">service plan</a> is used.
-Then the list of containers to create is specified in the config.tf.
+Then the list of containers to create is specified in the config.
 Container name can be added or removed from the list and terraform will update the resources accordingly.

 ```
 storage_containers = ["my-storage-container", "my2-storage-container"]